-Compressing images isn’t really a difficult task.
+Compressing images on Mac isn’t really a difficult task.
 There are tons of tools and services out there.
 However, when talking about compressing quality and speed, there aren’t many great tools on the market.

 How Does Squash Work?

-Squash 2 comes with a beautiful and sleek interface design as you can see from its main interface below.
-When you drop an image to it, you can see the smooth animation and hear a funny sound.
-These make me feel joyful when using it.
+Squash comes with a beautiful and sleek interface design as you can see from its main interface below.
+When you drop an image into it, you can see the smooth animation and hear a funny sound.
+These make me feel joyful when using the app.

 1. Image Compression

 The main function of Squash is to compress images.
 When you upload the images to the website or send images by email.
 It’s better to have good quality files but with a tiny size.

 In the app settings, you can set up the quality of JPG, from low to high quality 90% or even 100%.
 The higher the quality you select, the bigger the image size will be.
 It depends on how many details you want to keep.

 If you compress a PNG file, it will be resized even smaller, but that will take a little bit longer to complete too.